-Of course you can (and should) combine competitive advantages.
-However, it must make sense, if you have the cheapest messages in Paris but you sell “luxury sessions”, your prospect will be lost.
+Of course you can (and it’s better) stack the competitive advantages.
+However, it has to make sense, if you have the cheapest messages in Paris but you sell “luxury sessions”, your prospect will be lost.

 Be clear on the commercial message

-And so, it’s totally time for me to introduce message clarity in your B2b sales strategy.
-Your commercial message is like your graphic charter, (except if you make a pivot), you must remain very clear on the message you want to convey to your commercial target.
+And so, it’s totally time for me to introduce message clarity into your B2b sales strategy.
+Your commercial message is like your graphic charter, (except if you make a pivot), you have to stay very clear on the message you want to convey to your commercial target.

 Inbound marketing vs. outbound marketing

 - Inbound marketing = Bringing the customer to you through an advanced communication strategy.

 - Outbound marketing = Doing direct sales, going to the customer, thanks to mailing, phoning, events.